chiyahn/R-practice-repository/README.md

 ```r
 usethis::use_package("gapminder")
 ```
 in R console.
 Completing `DESCRIPTION` will give something like 5ae4132.
-Note that this barely adds a package requirement; to use dependent packages within the package without calling `library`, `NAMESPACE` has to be modified.
+Note that this barely adds a package requirement; to use dependent packages within the package without calling `library`, import should be done in `NAMESPACE` too.
 To do so, add the following line
 ```r
 import(gapminder)
 ```